hack-earth/swift-earth/README.md

 # swift-earth

 A Swift programming assistant.
-Let's keep this to ourselves for a bit while we see what becomes of it.
+Let's keep this to ourselves for a bit while we see what comes of it.

 ## Functionality targets

-Roughly in order of implementation:
+Let's implement these in order:

 1. Auto-completion, in a much broader sense than exists today.
 "Propose some new code at my cursor position."
-   One good trick should be writing a comment and then auto-completing it into the code.
+   One well-supported user trick should be writing a comment and then auto-completing it into the code.
 Another should be writing a function header, putting the cursor inside the brackets, and asking for a function body.
 Another should be typing the names of one or several variables, selecting those, and asking for code that uses them.